GamesCreed

 Devil Cow Studio, Vertigo Games, PathCraft

 The music was lovely and fit the overall theme of the game.
-It was simple and it wasn’t set abnormally loud as some games will do.
-It provided a nice relaxing tune while one messed with the blocks.
+It was simple, and it wasn’t set abnormally loud as some games will do.
+It provided a nice, relaxing tune while one messed with the blocks.
 Playing a game without distracting music is a welcome change when it comes to puzzles.

 PathCraft is a great game overall with a few minor flaws.
-Other than a few minor issues, there really isn’t much that I could say was bad about the game.
-It can be a bit frustrating at certain times, but that’s nothing taking a breath and stepping back wouldn’t solve.
+Other than a few minor issues, there isn’t much that I could say was bad about the game.
+It can be a bit frustrating at certain times, but that’s nothing that taking a breath and stepping back wouldn’t solve.
 If you’re a fan of puzzle games and anything that leaves one scratching their head, you should check this out.
 It’s guaranteed to keep you busy for a good while.

 PathCraft is now available on the Meta Quest 2.